 ii.
 To provide green space amenities for the occupants of the development

 iii.
 Provisions for the care and maintenance of plantings, including the removal and replacement of dead or diseased shrubs or trees.

+h) Additional Multi-family Housing Standards – Any structure that contains three or more dwelling units (also called a “multi-family dwelling) shall adhere to the Multi-family Housing Development Standards in Section 6.13 of these regulations.

-h) Fire Protection- Any building using engineered lumber shall have the appropriate placard as deemed necessary by ISO standards.
+i) Fire Protection- Any building using engineered lumber shall have the appropriate placard as deemed necessary by ISO standards.
 This placard shall be placed at the primary ingress/egress of the main floor of said building.

-i) Environmental Concerns – The development should prioritize the protection of wetlands, riparian areas and surface waters to maintain the health and function of those areas and their ecosystem services.
+j) Environmental Concerns – The development should prioritize the protection of wetlands, riparian areas and surface waters to maintain the health and function of those areas and their ecosystem services.
 These ecosystem services include, but are not limited to, protection of water quality; stormwater management; floodwater storage; limitation of soil erosion; stream channel stabilization; preservation of existing plant and animal communities, including identified rare and sensitive specie; preservation of habitat connectivity, and the maintenance of Richmond's rural character and scenic beauty.
 For specific standards regarding land development within the Floodway and the Special Flood Hazard Area, see Section 6.8.

-j) Additional Possible Conditions - The following site standards also may be required as a condition of Development Review Board approval
+k) Additional Possible Conditions - The following site standards also may be required as a condition of Development Review Board approval

 ● Greater setback or screening requirements along the perimeter of the property